Guide to Growing Rosinweed, Cup Plant, Compass Plant, Pilotweed, and Prairie Dock

-Silphium are tall hardy perennials that range from 1.5 M to 3.6 M in height.
+Silphium are tall hardy perennials that range from 1.5 m to 3.6 m in height (5 to 12 feet).

 They come into bloom from midsummer through to early autumn when they carry flowers reminiscent of sunflowers in yellow.

 Their large size means that Silphium can be grown at the back of a garden border.

 Some common names for members of the Silphium genus include Pilotweed, Cup Plant, Rosinweed, Indian Cup and Compass Plant.

 Common Names: Rosinweed, Cup plant, Prairie dock, Compass plant, Pilotweed.

 Life Cycle: Hardy perennial.

 Native: Northern America, North Africa.

 Growing Region: Zones 3 to 9.
 UK Hardiness: H7